reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

 #### Automatic registration

-Even though an explicit registration is always desired, automatic registration is also supported for services and immediate child devices of the thin-edge device, on the receipt of the very first message from them.
-But, this automatic registration is not supported for descendent child devices.
-An explicit registration is mandatory for them.
+Automatic registration is supported for services as they are expected to have unique names under each device namespace, and they do not supporting nesting, eliminating any name clashes that way.
+So, it is easier to associate those services with their parent devices, as the parent id is part of the topic.

+It can't be supported for child devices with this topic scheme as there's no distinction between immediate child devices and nested child devices in the topics.

+If it really needs to be supported, at least for immediate child devices, they need to declare somehow that they are immediate child devices or not, which can be done by adding that distinction in the topics as follows:

+* For immediate child devices: `tedge/child/<child-id>/...`
+* For nested child devices: `tedge/descendent/<child-id>/...`

+.. so that automatic registration can be done for everything coming from `tedge/child/...` topics.
+If keeping that information in the topics is not desired, it can be kept in the payload as well, with the caveat that defining static routing rules would not be possible with it.

 **Pros**

 1. The context on whether the data is coming from the parent, a child or a service is clear from the topics.
-1. Automatic registration is possible at least for child devices and main device services.
+1. Automatic registration is possible at least for services and even child devices with some tweaks.

 **Cons**

-1. No support for services on child devices.
-   Even though the support can be added, it would make the topics extremely long.
-   E.g: `tedge/child/<child-id>/service/<service-id>/telemetry/measurements`
 1. The topics are fairly long and with extensions might easily cross the 7 sub-topic limit of AWS.

-### Unified topics for every "thing"
+### Proposal 2: Unified topics for every "thing"

 Use just `id`s in the topic for everything: including parent device, child devices and services. with just the distinction between device or service as follows: